When you get hit hard, take a lesson from people who know how to get back up

 What will you say to yourself to get back up?

 Take your journal out and answer these questions.
 I'd love to know your thoughts.
-You can respond to my email above.
+Write to me at [email protected]

 Ready to live a life without regrets?